-Question No. 2: Do You Have Valid Reasons To Order Background Checks?
+Question No. 2: Do You Have Valid Reasons To Conduct Background Checks?

-With regard to criminal background and credit checks, the EEOC's guidance does not prohibit consideration of such history, but does suggest that screening may not be appropriate for all positions within an organization.
-As you make your assessment of positions for which screening should be pursued, consider whether the job is one where: 1) the nature of duties; 2) the environment where the work is performed; or 3) the exposure to certain types of customers or clients, makes it important to know and be able to evaluate a candidate's criminal history or current financial position as part of the suitability assessment?
+With regard to criminal-background and credit checks, the EEOC's guidance does not prohibit consideration of such history, but does suggest that screening may not be appropriate for all positions within an organization.
+As you make your assessment of positions for which screening should be pursued, consider whether: 1) the nature of duties; 2) the environment where the work is performed; or 3) the exposure to certain types of customers or clients, makes it important to know and be able to evaluate a candidate's criminal history or current financial position as part of the suitability assessment.
 For example:

-- do particular employees have unsupervised access to guest rooms, guest property or work with guests in sensitive situations (such as a spa)? - are there specific state or federal standards that prohibit you from hiring individuals with a certain criminal history, such as may exist for babysitting services? - do employees make decisions about or have access to company (non-public) financial information, confidential guest information, inventory, cash or an equivalent, or company credit?
+- do particular employees have unsupervised access to customer property or to customers in an unsupervised setting such as a test or demo ride? - are there specific state or federal standards that prohibit you from hiring individuals with a certain criminal history? - do employees make decisions about or have access to confidential customer, employee, or company (non-public) information, including financial information, inventory, cash or an equivalent, or company credit?

-If the answer to any of these questions is yes, then the duties, environment, or clientele that are unique to these positions may create a need to protect the company, employees, volunteers, guests, and the public from workplace violence, injury, abuse, fraud and theft.
-While not exhaustive, these questions should help guide you as you review your positions and assess which ones will have an underlying business concern that would be informed by a criminal background or credit screen.
+If the answer to any of these questions is yes, then the duties, environment, or customers that are unique to these positions may create a need to protect the customer, employees, the public and the company from workplace violence, injury, abuse, fraud and theft.
+While not exhaustive, these questions should be a guide for reviewing each job position and assessing which ones will have an underlying business reason for conducting a criminal-background or credit screen.

-Question No. 3: Are You Making Appropriately Tailored Assessments Of Unsuitability?
+Question No. 3: Are You Making Tailored Assessments Of Unsuitability?

-In the background-check world, negative information that comes back to the employer puts the employer in the position of having to make a "negative adjudication:" (or no-hire decision) based on the information obtained.
+In the background-check world, negative information that comes back puts you in the position of having to make a "negative adjudication" (or no-hire decision) based on the information obtained.
 Consistency in the negative-adjudication process is a critical litmus test of whether there is discrimination in the workplace - the greater the consistency, the less likely that discrimination is present.

-While consistency remains important in the hiring-decision process, the EEOC's new guidelines caution against rigidity and broad-based rules for screening candidates that are companywide as opposed to job-position specific.
-For example, a hiring decision matrix that screens out a front desk clerk candidate because of a DUI could be challenged for a lack of connection between the screening criteria and appropriate suitability factors for this particular job position.
+While consistency remains important in the hiring-decision process, the EEOC's guidelines caution against rigidity and broad-based rules for screening candidates that are companywide as opposed to job-position specific.
+For example, a hiring decision matrix that screens out a receptionist candidate because of a DUI could be challenged for a lack of connection between the screening criteria and appropriate suitability factors for this particular job position.